 Concrete block is more forgiving to water and moisture intrusion.
 For example, if a garage were to flood, it would be much easier to dry out or repair damage to CMU walls.
 Water coming in over time will rot out exterior sheeting, window and door headers, and structural wood framing.
 ADVANTAGES OF WOOD FRAMING

 While wood framing seems to pale in comparison here in Florida, there are some advantages to using it.

 Houses with wood frames will take less time to build and require fewer inspections.
 If you’re building in inland Florida, wood framing can be more readily used as you’re typically out of a flood zone.
 However, as we’ve seen with Hurricane Irma, all of Florida is susceptible to hurricanes.

 Similar to buildings constructed in earthquake-prone zones like the west coast that have a certain “give and sway”, wood framing allows homes to give and sway, to a degree, in hurricane-strength winds in order to avoid damage, especially homes built with Southern Yellow Pine, as previously mentioned.

-The experts at J. Sweet Construction put 20 years of remodeling and new home construction to use for our clients, with honesty and integrity.
+The experts at J. Sweet Construction put over 20 years of new home construction and remodeling to use for our clients, with honesty and integrity.
 Locally based in southwest Florida, we are well versed in building safe, high-quality homes to withstand whatever nature has to offer.